neuecc/ZeroFormatter/README.md

 ![](https://cloud.githubusercontent.com/assets/46207/20077970/f3ce8044-a581-11e6-909d-e30b2a33e991.png)

-Deserialize speed is infinitly fast(but of course it is **unfair**, ZeroFormatter's deserialize is delayed when access target field).
+Deserialize speed is Infinitely fast(but of course, it is **unfair**, ZeroFormatter's deserialize is delayed when access target field).
 Serialize speed is fair-comparison.
 ZeroFormatter is fastest(compare to protobuf-net, 2~3x fast) for sure.
 ZeroFormatter has many reasons why fast.

 * Serializer uses only `ref byte[]` and `int offset`, don't use MemoryStream(call MemoryStream api is overhead)
 * Don't use variable-length number when encode number so there has encode cost(for example; protobuf uses ZigZag Encoding)